onsi/biloba/docs/index.md

 `SetProperty` fails if selector doesn't match an element.
 It will also fail if a delimited property (e.g. `foo.bar.baz`) can't be accessed.

-The `GetProperty/HaveProperty/SetProperty` triad operate on the **first** element matched by `selector`.
-To operate on all elements use `GetPropertyForEach/EachHaveProperty/SetPropertyFroEach`.
+To operate on every element returned by the `selector` use `GetPropertyForEach/EachHaveProperty/SetPropertyForEach`.
 Here's how they work:

 ```go
 b.GetPropertyForEach(".notice", "id")
 ```

-will return a slice of type `[]any` that contains the `id` property of all elements matching the `.notice` selector.
+will return a **slice** of type `[]any` that contains the `id` property of all elements matching the `.notice` selector.
 If no elements are found, an empty slice is returned.
 If any elements don't have the requested property, the value in the slice for that element will be `nil`.
 You can make assertions on the returned value like so:

 ```go
 Expect(b.GetPropertyForEach(".notice", "id")).To(HaveExactElements("A", BeNil(), "C"))